CommonAccord/OpenTrustFabric/Doc/What/Prose/Intro.md

 But there are also more systematic organizations, including formal clause libraries and document assembly sources.
 NLP systems can now do a good job of converting unstructured precedents into structured forms and clause libraries.

+At the most abstract level, there are taxonomies that purport to be complete, such as ISO-LEI and ACTUS.

-In an ecosystem of contracts, what is the future of these various systems of templates?
-This piece expresses a vision of convergence.
+In an ecosystem of contracts, these standards are obviously helpful - they reflect both serious work and the existence of a community of interest.
+What is the future of these various taxonomies and systems of templates?
+For interoperability, they must  convergence.

 (NOTE: merely bullet points now.)

+This provides a list.

-Form Templates will be madee of subcomponents:
+Form Templates will be made of subcomponents:

 Differences will be expressed as overrides: